nmbr73/Kernfusion/Wiki/Reactor/Reactor.md

 ### Where to go from here?

 There are currently (as of 2022-11-08) a total of 356 atom packages in the Reactor Package Manager.
 This means there is likely something interesting for just about any type of Resolve/Fusion user's tastes.
-You may start having a first look at some [[Reactor/Essential Reactor Atom Packages/index]]
+You may start having a first look at some [[Essential Reactor Atom Packages]]